 Databricks Runtime ML is built on Databricks Runtime.
 For example, Databricks Runtime 7.3 LTS for Machine Learning is built on Databricks Runtime 7.3 LTS.
 The libraries included in the base Databricks Runtime are listed in the Databricks Runtime release notes.

 If you require HIPAA compliance, see HIPAA-compliant deployment.

 This tutorial is designed for new users of Databricks Runtime ML.
 It takes about 10 minutes to work through, and shows a complete end-to-end example of loading tabular data, training a model, distributed hyperparameter tuning, and model inference.
 It also illustrates how to use the MLflow API and MLflow Model Registry.

 The Databricks Runtime ML includes a variety of popular ML libraries.
-The libraries are updated periodically to include new features and fixes.
+The libraries are updated with each release to include new features and fixes.

 Databricks has designated a subset of the supported libraries as top-tier libraries.
-For these libraries, Databricks provides a faster update cadence, updating to the latest upstream package releases with each runtime release (barring dependency conflicts).
+For these libraries, Databricks provides a faster update cadence, updating to the latest package releases with each runtime release (barring dependency conflicts).
 Databricks also provides advanced support, testing, and embedded optimizations for top-tier libraries.

-For a full list of top-tier and other provided libraries, see the following topics for each available runtime:
+For a full list of top-tier and other provided libraries, see the following articles for each available runtime:

 When you create a cluster, select a Databricks Runtime ML version from the Databricks Runtime Version drop-down.
 Both CPU and GPU-enabled ML runtimes are available.